 30 Of The Best Places To List Your Business For Sale

 Warning: Selling a company effectively involves a lot more than listing the firm online.
 From preparing the company for sale to putting together the right documentation to attracting the right buyers and negotiating the best deal - there is a lot that the unwary seller can get wrong.
-Check out our services here if you want an expert to assist.
+Get an expert to assist.

 Now that that is out of the way, let's proceed to the list of top locations to list businesses for sale.

 - Other players

 - M&A databases for larger businesses (restricted to subscribers - free subscription here)